-CHP: Someone is using concrete blocks to cause crashes on I-8
+Someone is booby-trapping I-8 with concrete blocks to cause crashes

-EL CAJON, Calif. -- California Highway Patrol suspects somebody is purposely leaving concrete blocks, parking stops and other debris on Interstate 8, triggering dangerous late night crashes in unincorporated El Cajon near Alpine.
+ALPINE, Calif. -- California Highway Patrol officers suspect someone is purposely leaving concrete blocks, parking stops and other debris on Interstate 8, triggering dangerous late night crashes in unincorporated El Cajon near Alpine.

 Reports of the suspicious accidents first cropped up in January and February of this year, when landscaping blocks lying on I-8 westbound, east of Dunbar Lane, caused a series of crashes on four separate occasions.
 Each time, the accidents occurred between 10 p.m. and 2 a.m. -- and each time, the same kind of large blocks were found in the traffic lanes.